Adrian Peterson feels he can ‘still compete at a high level’ for the Seahawks

 Neither Harris nor James played again.

-Peterson is 36 and like Harris is being turned to in part out of necessity.
+Peterson is 36 and, like Harris, is being turned to in part out of necessity.
 Harris was signed after Curt Warner suffered a season-ending knee injury in Week One.

-Peterson is being signed with Seattle learning two weeks ago that Chris Carson will not play again this season and with backup running backs Rashaad Penny and Travis Homer nursing injuries that held them out last week.
-Plus, Alex Collins, who ascended to the starting job with Carson out, is also dealing with a nagging abdomen injury.
+The Seahawks learned two weeks ago that Chris Carson will not play again this season and backup running backs Rashaad Penny and Travis Homer are nursing injuries that held them out last week.
+Alex Collins, who ascended to the starting job with Carson out, is also dealing with a nagging abdomen injury.

-Peterson, wearing No. 21, went through his first Seahawks practice Thursday afternoon, about an hour or so after he met the media and insisted that he still has something left, despite having been released by Tennessee last week after gaining 82 yards on 27 carries — 3.0 per attempt for a player who has a career average of 4.6.
+Peterson, wearing No. 21, went through his first Seahawks practice Thursday afternoon, about an hour or so after he met the media and insisted that he still has something left, despite having been released by the Titans last week after gaining 82 yards on 27 carries — 3.0 per attempt for a player who has a career average of 4.6.

-“I feel like I can still compete at a high level,” Peterson said.
+“I feel like I can still compete at a high level,” Peterson said (and as if to prove a point, he exited his press conference by jumping off the couple-foot stage instead of taking the steps).

 He was released by Tennessee on Nov.
-23 after signing in the wake of a season-ending injury to Derrick Henry.
+23 after signing in the wake of a significant injury to Derrick Henry.

 Peterson said he felt he was just beginning to find his stride with the Titans.